The James J. McGoldrick Scholarship for Excellence in German

 Canisius College is widely referred to as the “German College of Buffalo.”
 It was upon the request of Buffalo’s large and vibrant German-immigrant population that in 1870 Jesuits from Germany founded the college.
 They named the college after Peter Canisius, the Jesuit saint who restored Catholicism in Germany after the Reformation.

 To this day, Canisius commemorates and celebrates its German heritage through offering a strong and varied program in German Language, Literature and Film.
 The program presents its students with the broadest exposure to language and culture, as well as to the arts and the political history of Germany.
 Learning German, however, and learning about Germany is not limited to classroom instruction: Together with their German professor, Canisius students regularly travel to Germany to increase their understanding and appreciation of what they learned in the classroom.
 These travels, like the annual “Study Tour to UNESCO World Cultural Heritage Sites in Germany,” make the Canisius experience a truly unique one – exploring at its very best!

 Canisius College is proud of its German program; and it strives – together with its German students – to enrich it further.
 Canisius’ German Studies Program already distinguishes Canisius from every other college in the region, and in the future should rank even more prominently as the place to study German.

 You can help in our endeavor to reach this goal and further enhance the opportunities for German students at Canisius College.
 To become the prime destination for the study of German, near and far, we need to provide students with a well-equipped library, state-of the-art technology, ever broader study abroad offerings, as well as financial incentives to come to Canisius.

-The German Studies Scholarship and Activities Fund will help to further develop an advanced and visionary German Studies program at Canisius College, and will offer support to students who otherwise would not be able to participate in study tours to Germany and Europe.
+The German Studies Educational Fund will help to further develop an advanced and visionary German Studies program at Canisius College, and will offer support to students who otherwise would not be able to participate in study tours to Germany and Europe.